jbclaudio/rapidez-module-create/README.md

 if json-vendor and json-package are not defined, we will make assumptions based on the vendor and package name

 The possible values of stub are:
- - spatie (uses the [spatie skeleton](https://github.com/spatie/package-skeleton-laravel), may prove a somewhat unstable on old laravel installations but is much more fully featured)
  - default (the VERY basics of what you need for an install)

 ## Configuration